 • Use a large remarketing list: Audience lists need to be at least 1,000 users to be targetable in search campaigns.
 However, using a larger list of around 5,000-10,000+ users will yield better results.

-• Duplicate your existing campaigns to test RLSAs: RLSAs should run alongside a campaign, not in place of them.
+• Duplicate existing campaigns to test RLSAs: RLSAs should run alongside a campaign, not in place of it.
 Duplicate your top-performing campaigns and then run them as RLSAs.

 8. Look at the finer details